 The Future: Can it Be Saved?

-Realistically, the outlook for the Great Barrier Reef is poor — so much so that in 2016, Outside magazine published an “obituary” for the reef system, which swiftly went viral.
-However, while the Great Barrier Reef is certainly sick, it isn’t yet terminal.
+As the August 2019 report proves, the outlook for the Great Barrier Reef is bad and getting worse.
+However, while the reef system is certainly sick, it isn’t yet terminal.
 In 2015, the Australian government released the Reef 2050 Long-Term Sustainability Plan, designed to improve the reef system’s health in an attempt to save its status as a UNESCO World Heritage Site.
-The plan has seen some progress — including a ban on dredging material being dumped in the World Heritage Area and a reduction of pesticides in agricultural run-off by 28%.
+The plan has seen some progress, including a ban on dredging material being dumped in the World Heritage Area and a reduction of pesticides in agricultural run-off by 28%.

 The Bottom Line